-Q. Oncidium w/wrinkled pseudobulbs.
+Q. My Oncidium has wrinkled pseudobulbs.
+Help!

 Thank you for your question.
 First off I wouldn't repot while it is in full bloom.
 Regarding the pseudo bulbs pleating, here's what I found: